Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 Sal Ammoniac

 “The most important two curing salts that appear to us from antiquity are saltpetre (sodium or potassium nitrate) and sal ammoniac (ammonium chloride).
-Both salts were well known in Mesopotamia and references to them appear alongside references to salt curing of fish mentioned earlier and both salts were used in meat curing.”
+Both salts were well known in Mesopotamia and references to them appear alongside references to salt curing of fish mentioned earlier and both salts were used in meat curing.
+I have already shown you the link between ammonia and nitrite from our discussion on the breakdown of amino acids from surface protein of meat stored in water.
+The use of sal ammoniac, you will therefore see, makes perfect sense!”

 I was riveted!
 “The ancients developed basic techniques of separating out the different salts.
 In particular, sal ammoniac was by far the more important salt of the bronze age (2000 BCE).
 It was produced in Egypt where it appeared around the kilns where camel dung was used as fuel for the fire and it was mined in Asia.
 When the horse was domesticated around 5000 BCE, a food source was needed to sustain humans on long expeditions and I believe sal ammoniac fits the requirement perfectly.”